-When I became a Believer (Follower of Christ) at 11, I wanted to do something for God; something big and significant… maybe become a missionary!
-I hoped He’d send someone to tell me what it would be.
+When I became a Believer at 11, I wanted to do something big and significant for God… maybe become a missionary!
+I hoped He’d send someone to tell me what it would do.
 I waited, but no one came.
-Someone told me that God would use my talents.
-I was a ballet dancer, so I thought that must be it!
+Then I heard that God would use my talents.
+I was a ballet dancer, so I thought that must be it.
 I’ll be a star and tell the world about Jesus.
 Things didn’t work out quite that way.